 “What Will European Market Structure Look Like After Mifid II?”

-Head of Trade Execution Fixed Income – AXA Investment Management
+Head of Fixed Income Execution, BNP Paribas Asset Management

 Philippe Guillot began his career in finance in 1987 at DKL James Capel (now HSBC), where he held various positions in the markets.
 In 1991 he joined Enskilda Securities as a market maker, first in Paris then in London.
 In 1998 he moved to Crédit Agricole Cheuvreux in Paris, taking over as head of Facilitation, before being appointed Group Trading Director in 2006, first in Paris then in London.
 During this time Philippe played an active part in numerous working groups and market bodies dealing with MiFID issues in Paris.
 He was a member of the Securities Trading Committee of the Association for Financial Markets in Europe (AFME).
 He joined the AMF in march 2012.
 Mr Guillot holds a degree in private law from Paris XI University.

-Director of the Centre for Global Finance and Technology at the Imperial College Business School
+Director, Centre for Global Finance and Technology, Imperial College Business School

 Andrei Kirilenko is the Director of the Centre for Global Finance and Technology at the Imperial College Business School.
 Prior to joining Imperial in August 2015, he was Professor of the Practice of Finance at the MIT Sloan School of Management and Co-Director of the MIT Center for Finance and Policy.
 Professor Kirilenko’s work focuses on the intersection of finance, technology and regulation.
 He is a recognized world expert on technology in markets, including algorithmic and high frequency trading.
 He is also an intellectual leader on the principles of regulation of automated financial markets.